Lilyb03/industrial-team-project/docs/api.md

 `recipient` integer - account number of recipient

-`amount` double - amount to be transferred
+`amount` integer - amount to be transferred in pence

 #### Response